zalando/postgres-operator/docs/administrator.md

     wal_s3_bucket: your-backup-path
 ```

-The referenced IAM role should contain the following privileges:
+The referenced IAM role should contain the following privileges to make sure
+Postgres can send compressed WAL files to the given S3 bucket:

 ```yaml
   PostgresPodRole: